EU/ EEA citizens need to register with the Norwegian Police and hand in a set of documents.

 Where do I hand in the documents?

-- Students arriving at the start of the semester: Hand in documents at ‘Servicetorget’, the main reception, in the building P46 on Pilestredet Campus by 31 January.
-Students who submit documents to HiOA by this date do not need to book an appointment with the police.
+- Students arriving at the start of the semester: Hand in documents at the Student Centre in the building Pilestredet 52, by 31 August.
+Students who submit documents to OsloMet by this date do not need to book an appointment with the police.

 After the registration is complete

 The police issue a Registration Certificate once you have registered.